swogyanBhattarai/KlutchGame/README.md

 ## 📈 Future Improvements

 - Add power-ups and bonuses.
-- Introduce multiple tracks and themes.
-- Implement a leaderboard system.
-- Add more enemy types with different behaviors.
+- Add more car types with different behaviors.

 ---